Perform data operations in Azure Managed Redis

 Download project starter files and deploy Azure Managed Redis

-In this section you download the starter files for the console app and use a script to initialize the deployment of Azure Managed Redis to your subscription.
-The Azure Managed Redis deployment takes 5-10 minutes to complete.
+In this section you download the starter files for the console app and use a script to deploy Azure Managed Redis to your subscription.
+The deployment takes 5-10 minutes, so you start it first and complete the app code while it provisions.

 -